ahbarnett/perilap3d/README.md

-This python/numba library computes the potential and fields at a set of targets inside a given general unit cell, due to a triply-periodized set of dipoles in the unit cell, to a requested accuracy tolerance.
+This python/numba library computes the potential and fields at a set of targets inside a given general unit cell, due to a triply-periodized set of charges (which must sum to zero) and dipoles in the unit cell, to a requested accuracy tolerance.
 The applications include molecular dynamics and density functional theory in crystals.
 The parallelepiped unit cell is general (described by three lattice vectors), although currently it may not have high aspect ratio.
 Potentials and fields are also available at the sources themselves, where the self-interaction (_j_=_i_) is excluded from the sum.
+Instead of the usual idea of handling summation over the infinite lattice, the problem is solved as a PDE with periodic (hence nonlocal) boundary conditions.
+In particular, it writes the potential as a direct sum over only the given charges/dipoles and their near images, plus a smooth solution to the Laplace equation with inhomogeneous periodic BCs.
-The scheme uses direct near-image sums plus solution of the empty "discrepancy" BVP via an auxiliary proxy point (method of fundamental solutions or MFS) representation.
-It is compatible with the fast multipole method (FMM), although currently only direct summation is used.
+The latter BVP solve is done to high accuracy via an auxiliary proxy point (method of fundamental solutions or MFS) representation.
+The whole scheme is compatible with the fast multipole method (FMM), although currently only plain direct summation is used.

 For _N_ sources and targets, where the nonperiodic direct evaluation cost is _N_<sup>2</sup>,